wesleymutwiri/hugoblog/content/post/how-to-setup-a-golang-webapp-with-docker-compose-and-postgresql.md

 +++
 date = 2021-06-15T11:20:00Z
-description = "A simple way to setup a Golang API with Docker Compoes and Postgresql" image = "/uploads/external-content-duckduckgo-com.png" tags = ["Postgresql", "Docker", "Docker Compose", "Golang"] title = "How to Setup a Golang webapp with Docker Compose and Postgresql"
+description = "A simple way to setup a Golang API with Docker Compoes and Postgresql" draft = true image = "/uploads/external-content-duckduckgo-com.png" tags = ["Postgresql", "Docker", "Docker Compose", "Golang"] title = "Develop a Golang webapp with Docker Compose and Postgresql"

 +++
 ## Prerequisites